ionrock/dadd/README.rst

 worker.
 The worker will then set up a temp directory and allow a `dadd run` process download any files, install a virtualenv along with the `python_deps` and run the command.

+Any configuration provided in the spec will be written to the temporary directory as JSON.
+The filename will be available to the process in the environment via the `APP_SETTINGS_JSON` env var.

+If you need to install packages from a specific cheese shop, you can provide a `python_cheeseshop` in the spec and it will be used when installing any Python dependencies.

 Dadd Processes